Paroxysmisch/genome-assembly/dissertation/main.typ

 We investigate two options for encoding reads, and decoding read sequences within the @pgan architecture---Mamba and Transformer.
 Although @fig:mamba-transformer-training shows that both models have comparable performance during training, we see diverging loss from the Transformer during validation (@fig:mamba-transformer-validation), while the Mamba version generalizes significantly better.
 This result extends to the chromosome 21 test set, where the Mamba-based model has an average of $72.4% (plus.minus 10.6%)$ accuracy, compared to Transformer's $21.8% (plus.minus 10.8%)$, across $5$ runs.

 We theorize that this is a result of a lack of a canonical tokenization scheme for @dna that effectively generalizes to unseen, de novo sequences, in contrast to natural language.
-Consequently, both models are constrained to operate directly on raw nucleotide read data, where the Mamba model is particularly effective.
+Consequently, both models are constrained to operate directly on raw base-level read data, where the Mamba model is particularly effective.
 Although there exist @dna tokenizers like DNABERT(2) @dnabert @dnabert-2, and entropy-based tokenization schemes such as the Byte Latent Transformer @byte-latent-transformer, we delegate their exploration to future work, as tokenization is not the focus of this project.
 Crucially, this result also reinforces our choice of using Mamba in earlier experiments discussed in this dissertation.